pankajbatra/cowin-show-only-18-available/README.md

 Insipred by @jacobSingh [work](https://github.com/jacobSingh/cowin-18plus-userscript)

-It checks for the slot every 5 second and plays audio in case a slot is found
+It checks for the slot every 3 second and plays audio in case a slot is found.
+It also checks if user is still logged in, if not, it redirects to login page and plays audio so that user can re-login and restart the process.

 Steps:
 1. Install [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) for chrome.